Resisting Arrest

 - Alleged struggles during detainment

-Because the statute is broad, resisting arrest charges are sometimes added during arrests where officers believe a suspect was argumentative, slow to comply, intoxicated, or emotionally reactive.
+Because the statute is broad, resisting arrest charges are sometimes added during arrests where officers believe a suspect was argumentative, tense, intoxicated, or slow to comply.

 Resisting Arrest Cases in Cleveland and Cuyahoga County